Career! This word makes me freak out every time it crosses my path.

 This is something which has had the greatest number of Google searches before you began struggling in this circus.
 Somehow, that just made you feel proud but now it curls your blood.

-It pains when there is no reply to the incessant mails sent for internships.
-It pains when you work hard and yet fail to confirm to your expectations.
+It pains when there is no reply to the incessant emails sent for internships.
+It pains when you work hard and yet fail to confirm your expectations.
 It pains when you are not termed as THE STUD of the college.
 It pains every single time when you think about career, so much that you rather choose to end it in one go.

-I still remember the time when the first think that was asked to us by our seniors during positive interactions, something like, where do you see yourself after 5 years” and we had an answer at the back of our hands, “Corporate Job”.
+I still remember the time when the first thing that was asked to us by our seniors during positive interactions, something like, where do you see yourself after 5 years” and we had an answer at the back of our hands, “Corporate Job”.
 Now, most of us laugh at ourselves thinking how foolish we were.

 Law is much more than that.
 I am amazed.
 Sometimes it’s the lack of opportunity that worries us, sometimes it is excess of opportunities that do the same.

-Since we are humans, our ever thinking brain jumps to its favorite work and worries.
+Since we are humans, our ever thinking brain jumps to its favourite work and worries.
 “Par kya guarantee hai ki mujhe wahi milega jo mujhe chahiye?”
 (What’s the guarantee that I’ll get what I want).

-So at the end, if you are capable and well read, you will get what you want and you won’t restrict yourself to the very starry options open, but would like to explore much more than that.
+So in the end, if you are capable and well read, you will get what you want and you won’t restrict yourself to the very starry options open, but would like to explore much more than that.